Are you wondering how to start a Medium company blog?

 - Setting up a website, and forking out for the cost of maintaining it

 - Auditing old content; your old posts don’t go ‘stale’ as quickly on Medium because there’s less of a focus on the publication date

 - The editor, and the layout of the finished blog, have few formatting options, making it easier to get something a piece of content online without distraction.

 All of this makes Medium an interesting place to discover content that you may not stumble upon in search.

 Remember the Cons as Well as the Pros

 What are the downsides of writing company blogs on Medium?

 The key one is probably the paywall.
-Medium used to be free, but has recently started to charge for access after a user has visited a few pages.
+Medium used to be free, but has recently started to charge for access.

 Medium: How it Works